wp-plugins/wp-email-template/readme.txt

 * Wow your web clients with an email template that perfectly matches the site design.
 * We use it on every site we do and it just blows the client away.
 Best thing of all it takes just minutes to do.
 * Our clients love tweaking the design with the point and click settings.
-* Once only Lifetime multi-site Pro License Fee - no ongoing payments.
+* Once only Lifetime single and multi-sites Pro License Fee - no ongoing payments.
 * Lifetime Pro License support, updates and feature upgrades.

 Do-it-Yourself Site Creators.